-The UMass Amherst University Without Walls (UWW) was founded in 1971 as part of a national movement to increase access to higher education for non-traditional students.
-With funding from the U.S. Department of Education, UMass Amherst was one of 17 colleges and universities across the nation to start University Without Walls programs with the "radical" goal of helping non-traditional students get a college education.
+The UMass Amherst University Without Walls (UWW) Degree Completion Program was founded in 1971 as part of a national movement to increase access to higher education for non-traditional students.
+With funding from the U.S. Office of Education, UMass Amherst was one of 19 colleges and universities across the nation to start University Without Walls programs with the "radical" goal of helping non-traditional students get a college education.
 These original seventeen schools were pioneers.
 At the time, the idea that traditional four-year universities like UMass Amherst should open their doors to non-traditional students was nothing short of revolutionary.

 We Built It and They Came

-UWW opened up shop in an old farmhouse on the edge of campus.
+UWW opened up shop in a tiny office in the heart of campus.
 Led by a small, dedicated team of UMass Amherst professors and graduate students, UWW was immediately deluged by phone inquiries and visitors grateful for the opportunity to finish what they started or dreamed of starting years earlier.

 In the beginning, students attended on-campus classes, and when they could not get to the university, UMass UWW professors went to them, teaching classes in workplaces, prisons, and in the community.
 In the 1990's UMass UWW professors were even known to haul their own office computers to community sites week after week so those without computer access could complete assignments.